Elise J. Herman, MD

 retired Pediatrician, community health advocate and contributing blogger

 Dr. Herman is passionate about community health outreach, school programs, and child/family health and wellness.
 Her posts reflect pediatric topics like childhood development, family dynamics, and nutrition.
 She has more than 31 years of experience as a pediatrician in Ellensburg, Washington, the last 3 with KVH Pediatrics.
-In 2022 Dr. Herman retired from practice and continues to contribute blog posts and remain a visible advocate for kids in the community.
+In 2022 Dr. Herman mostly retired from practice and continues to contribute blog posts and remain a visible advocate for kids in the community.

 Dr. Elise J. Herman attending medical school at Temple University School of Medicine in Philadelphia Pennsylvania and completed her residency at Colorado Health Sciences Center in Denver Colorado.